drdaemos/xc5-docs/en/design_changes/creating_popup_widget.md

 }
 {% endraw %}{% endhighlight %}

-Let's get quick overview of methods, featuring this viewer class (more about this in [Working with viewer classes](Working-with-viewer-classes_8224836.html)):
+Let's get quick overview of methods, featuring this viewer class (more about this in {% link "Working with viewer classes" Working-with-viewer-classes_8224836.html %}):

 *   function `getAllowedTargets()` defines available targets allowed for this widget;